 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is TLS and how does it secure data transmission?
+What is TLS encryption and why is it important for secure transmissions?

 Open an interactive chat with Bash